-Insulin is what your body makes to keep blood sugar (glucose) levels stable.
+Insulin is what your body makes to keep blood sugar levels stable.
 You get diabetes when your body is not making enough insulin or if the insulin does not work properly.
 Lack of exercise and being overweight will affect how well your insulin works.

 Exercise and healthy eating may not be enough to manage your blood sugar levels.
-If your blood sugar levels stay high your doctor may give you tablets for type 2 diabetes.
+If your blood sugar levels stay above the agreed range your doctor may give you tablets for type 2 diabetes.